gnzlbg/static_vector/README.md

 # Acknowledgments

-The authors of Boost.Container's `boost::container::static_vector` (Adam
+The following people have significantly contributed to the development of this proposal.
-Wulkiewicz, Andrew Hundt, and Ion Gaztanaga).
-Howard Hinnant for libc++ `<algorithm>` and `<vector>` headers, and in particular, for the `<vector>` test suite which was extremely useful while prototyping an implementation.
-Andrzej Krzemieński for providing an example that shows that using tags is better than using static member functions for "special constructors" (like the default initialized constructor).
-Casey Carter for his invaluable feedback on this proposal.
+First, the authors of Boost.Container's `boost::container::static_vector` (Adam Wulkiewicz, Andrew Hundt, and Ion Gaztanaga), on which this proposal is based.
+Second, to Howard Hinnant for libc++ `<algorithm>` and `<vector>` headers, and in particular, for the `<vector>` test suite which was extremely useful while prototyping an implementation.
+Andrzej Krzemieński provided an example that shows that using tags is better than using static member functions for "special constructors" (like the default initialized constructor).
+And finally, to Casey Carter for his very detailed invaluable feedback on lots of aspects of this proposal.

 # References